BookingSync/hermes-rb/README.md

 ```

 If the request timeouts, `Hermes::RpcClient::RpcTimeoutError` will be raised.

+## NewRelic integration

+The integration is enabled automatically if you use `newrelic_rpm` gem via `Hutch::Tracers::NewRelic`.

 ## Distributed Tracing (experimental feature, the interface might change in the future)